morler/mcp-cache/README.md

 ## Testing the Cache in Practice

-To see the cache in action, you can try these scenarios with Claude:
+To see the cache in action, try these scenarios:

 1. **File Reading Test**
-   - Ask Claude to read and analyze a large file
+   - Read and analyze a large file
    - Ask the same question about the file again
    - The second response should be faster as the file content is cached

 2. **Data Analysis Test**
-   - Ask Claude to perform analysis on some data
+   - Perform analysis on some data
-   - Ask for the same analysis again
+   - Request the same analysis again
    - The second analysis should use cached results

 3. **Project Navigation Test**
-   - Ask Claude to explore a project's structure
+   - Explore a project's structure
-   - Ask about the same files/directories again
+   - Query the same files/directories again
    - Directory listings and file contents will be served from cache

 The cache is working when you notice: